-Insurance companies are major financial institutions with considerable assets.
-In the past, they were largely restricted to selling insurance products, but since the passage of the Financial Modernization Act (aka Gramm-Leach-Bliley Act (GLB), Financial Services Reform Act of 1999) in November, 1999, insurance companies are expanding their offerings to include stocks and mutual funds, and other financial services and products.
-The Financial Modernization Act has accelerated consolidation, where larger companies are buying up smaller companies, and has allowed convergence—banks, brokerages, and insurers can now sell a wide variety of financial products that, before the Act, were restricted according to the financial institution.
+In the past, insurance companies were largely restricted to selling insurance products, but since the passage of the Financial Modernization Act (aka Gramm-Leach-Bliley Act (GLB), Financial Services Reform Act of 1999) in November, 1999, insurance companies have expanded their offerings to include stocks and mutual funds, and other financial services and products.
+The Financial Modernization Act has accelerated consolidation, where larger companies are buying up smaller companies, and has allowed convergence — banks, brokerages, and insurers can now sell a wide variety of financial products that, before the Act, were restricted according to the financial institution.
 For instance, banks can now sell insurance and insurers can sell mutual funds.

 However, most of these combinations that sell different lines of insurance must be organized as holding companies and firewalls must be set up between the different companies within a holding company so that funds are not transferred among the companies.